What do I need to know and consider before I book?

 How accurate is the brochure?

-Many of the photographs in our brochure were taken during our December 2008 season in Karesuando and Hetta.
+Many of the photographs on the website were taken during our December 2008 season in Karesuando and Hetta.
 Some photography is for purposes of illustration.
 Transun cannot guarantee that the exact scenes will be replicated.

 Are the tours suitable for infants?